Next: Observed Noises

 nonstationary random signals to get around the infinite invariance problems.

-Thus, the autocorrelation and spectrum of noise would be
+Thus, the autocorrelation and spectrum of

 time-dependent.